nadeemshaikk/capstone/Frontend_Basic/README.md

+📁 Frontend_Basic - Capstone Project UI (Version 1)
+This folder contains the first version of the frontend for the Capstone project.
+It includes basic static pages for:

+🏠 Home Page

+🛒 Buy Page

+💼 Selling Page

+🔐 Login/Register Page

+🛠️ Current Status
+This is the initial static version of the frontend.

+Pages are built with basic structure and layout.

+No dynamic data or backend connectivity is implemented yet.

+🔄 Next Steps
+Convert static content to dynamic rendering (using React states/props or external data sources).

+Modify hardcoded content with real data.

+Set up proper form validations and UI interactions.

+Create necessary API endpoints in the backend.

+Connect frontend to backend services (via REST APIs).

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.